pulettip/weather-app-repo/README.md

 }
 ```

+The data structure design favours an array of objects, making the response easier to understand and simplifying front-end rendering.

 ## ❗Omitted Features

 Due to the 2–3 hour timebox, the following were not implemented:

-- Full city search in the frontend (limited to a list)
+- Full city search in the frontend (limited to a hardcoded list)
 - Persistent storage (e.g., PostgreSQL or MongoDB)
 - Full error handling or caching
 - Production-grade design/UI polish
 - Scalable infrastructure (e.g., AWS deployment or Kubernetes setup)

+## 📚 References

+Backend Project setup and structure inspired by  [LogRocket’s guide on Express with TypeScript](https://blog.logrocket.com/express-typescript-node/)

 ## 🤖 AI Usage